hpcgarage/ParTI/matlab/Readme.md

 When you start, change your current directory here.

+Type 'make' to compile CUDA kernel code for your GPU model.

 MATLAB will be able to read class declarations and definitions in directories starting with `@` when you use the corresponding data type.